jlewi/flutter_oauth/README.md

 package is the right flutter package to use when accessing a user's Google Data.
 As explained in [StackOverflow Question](https://stackoverflow.com/questions/75835761/how-to-persist-google-api-credentials-in-a-flutter-spa), I think that package uses the implicit flow.
 However, that package maybe suitable when using Google just to signin to your app (i.e. OIDC).

-## Incorporating Into Your Application

-The redirect URL is hardcoded in

-* gcp.dart

-This would need to be changed in any application.

 ## Resources
 * [StackOverflow Question](https://stackoverflow.com/questions/75835761/how-to-persist-google-api-credentials-in-a-flutter-spa)
 * [oauth2_client example](https://pub.dev/packages/oauth2_client/example)